In vain you rise early and stay up late, toiling for food to eat—for he grants sleep to those he loves.

 It’s hard that my benchmark is “doing my best for Jesus.”
 What’s enough then?

 Well, Jesus doesn’t want us to drive ourselves crazy, that’s for sure.
 So I set my 2016 goal word as “Relax.”
 Often followed by the word “Stupid.”
 (If it seems weird to you to set a goal to lower your goals, you can read more about that in the original post here.)

-I’ve had over three months now of purposeful “relaxing”—relaxing my standards for myself.
+I’ve had an interesting time focusing on purposeful “relaxing”—relaxing my standards for myself.
 There have been some ups and downs (relaxing my eating habits, not a good idea; relaxing and playing more with my kids, a very good idea).
 My main goal has been to write shorter to-do lists for each day.

 This has been harder than it seems… there’s just so much I want to get done!
 But I’ve been leaving more and more things on my “Greater To-Do List,” that list of things that just doesn’t have to happen right now.
 (As it turns out, not much actually needs to happen right now.)
 I’ve also been more generous with my prioritizing, marking just one or two things a day that I really want to get done.

 Here’s what I’ve noticed: